navida-Informationssysteme/bc2fabric.github.io/README.md

-# BC2 Fabric Documentation Site
+# BC2Fabric Documentation Site

-This repository contains the static documentation site for BC2 Fabric.
+This repository contains the static documentation site for BC2Fabric.
 It is designed for GitHub Pages and features a persistent left-hand navigation with a two-level hierarchy for quick access to getting started guides, in-depth tutorials, and reference material.